Getting Started

 The tb_pulumi.ThunderbirdPulumiProject.name_prefix value combines the project and stack name to form a convenient identifier to give your resources useful names.
 Here, we add -vpc to it, giving us something like myproject-stage-vpc.

-Passing in the project created beforehand ensures the resources created by the MultiCidrVpc get tracked and become accessible to later aggregate functions.
-Skipping this will still result in the creation of these resources, but things like the tb_pulumi.monitoring.MonitoringGroup will not be able to detect it.
+Passing in the project created beforehand ensures the resources created by the MultiCidrVpc get tracked and become accessible at the project level.
+The ThunderbirdComponentResource cannot be created without a ThunderbirdPulumiProject.

-In Python, the double-star (**variable) notation unpacks a dict’s top level keys and values into named function parameters (called “keyword arguments” and often referred to as “kwargs”).
+Finally, in Python, the double-star (**variable) notation unpacks a dict’s top level keys and values into function parameters (called “keyword arguments” and often referred to as “kwargs”).
 In this case, all of the key/value pairs in the YAML configuration for the MultiCidrVpc called “vpc” get passed in as arguments to the function.

 As a demonstration of this (and as a demonstration of code you should not write when using tb_pulumi), here is the equivalent function call without the YAML conversion: